WiNloSt/resume/src/resume.md

 <span class="font-soft">(08/2016-01/2020)</span>

-- Developed and maintained satisfaction survey using React and Django serving over 8M users and 9M feedback.
+- Created and maintained satisfaction survey using React and Django serving over 8M users and 9M feedback.
-- Collaborated with PO, Marketing, designer, and engineer in a Scrum team to build and support product features.
-- Conducted pair programming with other engineers to expand individual knowledge in different areas.
+- Conducted pair programming with other engineers to expand individual knowledge in other areas making better cross-functional team.
-- Negotiated with PO to come up with efficient solutions satisfying both business and customers.
+- Negotiated with PO to come up with efficient solutions satisfying both business and customers within time constraints.
-- Built internal tools to reduce overhead and automate mundane tasks.
+- Built internal tools to reduce overhead and automate mundane tasks to increase develop speed.

 ### Software engineer